SECTION 1. This act shall be known and may be cited as “The Massachusetts Trauma Response Preparedness Act”.

 “Trauma Kit Designee”, a person trained and certified by a representative of the American College of Surgeons or an equivalent organization in the area of bleeding control

-(b) All public buildings as defined by subsection (a) as well as any buildings required to house an AED pursuant to section 78A of chapter 93 and section 54C of chapter 71 shall be required to have clearly visible, centrally located, and easily accessible trauma kits as defined by subsection (a) in a number adequate to service the population of the building at max capacity during a Mass Casualty Incident available and ready for use at all times.
+(b) All public buildings as defined by subsection (a) as well as any buildings required to house an AED pursuant to section 78A of chapter 93 and section 54C of chapter 71 shall be required to have clearly visible, centrally located, and easily accessible trauma kits as defined by subsection (a) ready for use at all times.
 The number of trauma kits required per building shall be determined by a formula, which shall take into account the maximum capacity of said building, to be promulgated by the Secretary of Health and Human Services.
 Said formula shall be informed by the research of the American College of Surgeons.

 (c) Any building falling under the purview of subsection (b) shall be required to have on staff an appropriately qualified trauma kit designee as defined by subsection (a) at all times

 (d) For the purposes of organizational efficiency, buildings falling under the purview of subsections (b) and (c) as well as section 78A of chapter 93 or section 54C of chapter 71 may share the same storage space for the AED device and the trauma kit as well as designate the same person both an AED provider and Trauma Kit Designee